 U.S. egg consumption is forecast by the U.S. Department of Agriculture (USDA) to be 279 eggs per person in 2018, making it the highest egg consumption level over the past decade (Figure 1).
 In the short term, the World Agricultural Supply and Demand Estimates report estimates the total number of eggs consumed in the U.S. in 2018 at 7,595.4 million dozen and 7,727 million dozen in 2019, with per capita consumption in 2019 at 280.7 eggs (Table 1).
 In terms of number of eggs, USDA projects consumption rising from 7,467 million dozen in 2017 to 8,551 million dozen by 2027 (Figure 2).

-After hitting a high in 2015, U.S. retail egg prices have moderated over the last two years, according to the Bureau of Labor Statistics (BLS) (Figure 3).
-Slightly higher than in 2017, retail egg prices sat at $1.82/dozen.
+After hitting a high in 2015, U.S. retail egg prices have moderated over the past two years, according to the Bureau of Labor Statistics (BLS) (Figure 3).
+Slightly higher than 2016 in 2017, retail egg prices sat at $1.82/dozen.
 Although the prices for eggs with a claim such as free range or cage free remain generally higher than conventional eggs, the majority of eggs sold in grocery/retail chains remain the conventional type.
 According to data from IRI, Grocery Headquarters, private-label eggs still account for the large majority of fresh egg brands being sold in the U.S. in 2018.
 The three leading brands following private label — Eggland’s Best, led in a distant second by Pete & Gerry’s and then Cal-Maine Sunups (Figure 4) — all offer cage-free or free-range eggs.
-Data from Simons Research LLC also confirms this, showing that consumers overwhelmingly used nonorganic eggs compared to organic eggs (Figure 5).
+Data from Simons Research LLC also confirms this, showing that consumers overwhelmingly used nonorganic eggs compared with organic eggs (Figure 5).

 Markets to watch